isomerpages/cris-corp/_our-programmes/Precision Health Research, Singapore (PRECISE).md

 NPM Phase II aims to transform healthcare in Singapore and improve patient outcomes through new insights into the Asian genome and data-driven healthcare solutions.
 NPM Phase II will also enhance the breadth and depth of the Precision Medicine-related industry by attracting and anchoring overseas companies in Singapore, while yielding new opportunities for home-grown companies.

-For more information, please visit https://www.npm.sg
+For more information, please visit the [PRECISE website](https://npm.sg).